-Debbie gained a BSc (HONS) from the University of the West England in Bristol and has completed postgraduate training in Sensory Integration (Level 3) through Ulster University.
+Debbie gained a BSc (HONS) Occupational Therapy from the University of the West England in Bristol and has completed postgraduate training in Sensory Integration (Masters Level 3) through Ulster University.

-She is a member of the Sensory Integration Network, the Royal College of Occupational Therapists (MRCOT) and is registered with the Health and Care Professions Council (HCPC).
+Debbie is a member of the Sensory Integration Network and The Royal College of Occupational Therapists (MRCOT).
+She is registered with the Health and Care Professionals Council (HCPC), has Enhanced CRB/DBS Certification, Professional Indemnity Insurance and is registered under the Data Protection Act.

 Additionally, Debbie is the mother of a teenager on the Autistic Spectrum.
 Her own experience provides both empathy and insight, as she understands the unique challenges families face when trying to source help for their loved ones.